Park Tae-joon: Military service

 In 1948, Park graduated from the Korea Military Academy and was then commissioned as shavetail.
 He was awarded the Chungmu Order of Military Merit and the Hwarang order of military merit after participating in the Korean War.

-He did not take part in May 16 coup, but entrusted his family in case of failing Park Chung-hee.
+He did not take part in May 16 coup, but entrusted his family in case of failing Park Chung Hee.

 After the coup, he became a member of commerce[trade] and industry in Nation re-building supreme council and had a part in the first five-year Korea economic development plan.
 In 1963, Park was discharged as a Major General.

-He was awarded the Chungmu Order of Military Merit (1950, 1952), the Hwarang order of military merit (1951, 1953, 1954), the Order of Civil Merit, the Rose of Sharon Medal (1974), the order of the Legion of Honor(1990), the Norway order of military merit (1991).
+He was awarded the Chungmu Order of Military Merit (1950, 1952), the Hwarang order of military merit (1951, 1953, 1954), the Order of Civil Merit, the Rose of Sharon Medal (1974), the National Order of Legion of Honor (Légion d'honneur) (1990), the Norway order of military merit (1991).
 After his death, he was conferred posthumous honors of the Ching[Manchu] dynasty presented merit.
 He was granted an honorary engineering doctorate degree from Carnegie Mellon University, The University of Sheffield, Birmingham University, and The University of Waterloo.
 He was also granted an honorary doctorate in economics from M.V. in Russia.